 Due to COVID-19, our 2020 Festivals were entirely digital.
 As a thank-you to our playwrights and composers for adapting to a digital format, we’ve offered all of them slots in our 2021 in-person Festivals.

-Therefore, since our 2021 lineup is mostly filled, we are only opening script submissions to Festival alumni at this time.
+Therefore, since our 2021 lineup is mostly filled, we are only opening script submissions for SheNYC and SheLA 2021 to Festival alumni at this time.
 We apologize for any inconvenience, and we are hoping to replace our script submission period with some opportunities to get feedback on your work and make it super ready to send to us in 2021.
 Join our mailing list and follow us on social media be the first to find out about those opportunities!

 Frequently Asked Questions